“Especially for a woman on her own.”

 5. You meet other people

-Driving Tip: If you’re driving solo and you’re hoping to find people to car share along the way, don’t be surprised if you find this hard.
-Direction of travel, itinerary preferences, travel duration and pre-planning all mean that most people have their trip organised before they arrive.
+Driving Tip: If you’re driving solo and you’re hoping to meet people to car share along the way, don’t be surprised if you find this hard.
+The direction of travel, itinerary preferences, travel duration and pre-planning all mean that most people have their trip organised before they arrive.
+Related: What To Do When You Feel Lonely Travelling Alone.

 6. The Baz Bus is reasonably comfortable